-- adopt the proposed 2021 Work Plan for the Strategic Community Reference Group as outlined in Attachment 1 to this Report or - amend the proposed 2021 Work Plan and suggest alternative preferences or additional matters for consideration.
+- adopt the proposed 2021 Work Plan for the Strategic Community Reference Group as outlined in Attachment 1 to Report CJ169-11/20 or - amend the proposed 2021 Work Plan and suggest alternative preferences or additional matters for consideration.

 It should be noted that if additional matters are added to the 2021 Work Plan, facilitation fees to conduct the meetings will increase for the management of the SCRG.